SPBTFramwork/SPBT/README.md

-# SPBT: A New Poisoning Attack against Neural Code Models
+# SPBT

-This repository provides the code for reproducing the experiments of SPBT.
+Code for paper "Stylistic Pattern Triggers against Neural Code Models: A New Backdoor Attack and Effective Defense".

 ## Glance
 ```